danmt/microservices-basics/README.md

 1. Go to the service folder using you preferred command line tool
 2. Execute the command `npm i --save @nestjs/microservices`
 3. Update the entry point of the service `src/main.ts` with the service configuration
+4. Update the `AppController` to use the Microservice Message pattern to serve clients

 The entry point should end up looking like this: